-What are the challenges Rwandan women face today?
+What do you think are the greatest challenges that Rwandan women face?

 What are your future plans?